syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% endhighlight %}

-The following code snippet illustrates how to set number style.
+The following code example illustrates how to set number style.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add new section to the document
+//Adds new section to the document

 IWSection section = document.AddSection();

-//Add new paragraph to the section
+//Adds new paragraph to the section

 IWParagraph paragraph = section.AddParagraph();

-//Add new text
+//Adds new text

 IWTextRange text = paragraph.AppendText("Numbers to describe oldstyle number form 0123456789");

 text.CharacterFormat.FontName = "Calibri";

-//Set number style
+//Sets number style

 text.CharacterFormat.NumberForm = NumberFormType.OldStyle;